raspberrypilearning/music-player/en/step_2.md

 --- /task ---

-**Test** When the program runs, you should now hear the melody play.
+**Test** When the program runs, you should now hear the melody playing until it's done.

 Well done, you have created your first music program on a micro:bit.